Darkshied2/Backorder-Monitoring-System/README.md

 ## Notice:

 This project has been archived.
 Means that it is no longer actively maintained by developer.
 Free free to fork, use and maintain your own version.
-You can check my new portfolio template [here](https://github.com/Kashish0931/)
+You can check my new portfolio template [here](https://github.com/Darkshied2/)
 ### ❤️ Connect with me:

 You can find my all contact links [here](#).

-💙 Follow me on GitHub for more such projects. [@Kashish0931](https://github.com/Kashish0931).
+💙 Follow me on GitHub for more such projects. [@Darkshied2](https://github.com/Darkshied2)

-💙 Follow me on Linkedin for more such projects. [@Kashish Singh](https://www.linkedin.com/in/kashish-singh-b78a85236/)
+💙 Follow me on Linkedin for more such projects. [@Harsh Kumar](https://linkedin.com/in/harshkmr)